joeky888/dotfile/Software/wxWidgets.md

-Warrning, wxWidgets is FAT than I thought.
-So there is no way I'll use it anymore.
+Warrning, wxWidgets is way bloated than I thought.
+So there is no way I'll use it again.

-Also, it is way much hard to use compare to Qt.
+It is also way much harder to use compare to Qt.

 The following tutorial is a failure, I can not compile it successfully.